oracle-livelabs/pts/ai-vector-embedding-jdbc/labs/labs.md

 ## Introduction

-In this lab we will learn how to use the OpenAI embedding models and JDBC with Oracle Database 23ai.
+In this lab we will learn how to use the OpenAI embedding models and JDBC with Oracle AI Database 26ai.
 OpenAI is a commercial product and as such requires a licensed key to use their embedding models.

 ### **Objectives**